Pen support is available for Teams and Warp customers, which allows you to use Wacom tablets with support for pressure, tilt and rotation.

 There are two different modes for the pen on Parsec, which you can change by going to your Parsec settings on the client, and turning Enhanced Pen On or Off.
 We highly recommend using the Parsec virtual USB driver, enabling support for both WinTab and Windows Ink.

 - Enhanced Pen On: Transfers pressure, tilt and rotation information to the host computer.
-On Windows hosts, Parsec will convert the pen to Windows Ink, which will result in your cursor switching to a dot/cross-hair

 You can also switch the Enhanced Pen setting on the fly with a hotkey (Ctrl+Shift+P by default).
 Note that free users do not have the Enhanced Pen option, and the pen will always be treated as a normal mouse.
+On Windows hosts, if Windows Ink is enabled your cursor will appear as a dot/cross-hair.

 Support for WinTab on Windows clients